Azrihell/AI-Image-Generator-Client/README.md

 # AI Image Generator - Client
 The client contruction for a `Dalle` like clone

+## View It Live
+If you just want to view and play with the application, you can do so [here](https://www.npmjs.com/).

 ## Getting Started
 Inside the project directory run: